stevenxchung/Introduction-to-Operating-Systems/Lesson 16 - Virtualization/05-virtualization-requirements-quiz.md

 - Option 2: provide isolation across VMs
 - Option 3: protect guest OS from apps
 - Option 4: protect VMM from guest OS

+A: The correct answers are all of the above